Locally Owned & Operated

 Not Accepted

-Why we can't take it: Used needles, syringes, lancets, and other sharps, along with medical waste from care settings, require specialized disposal to prevent bloodborne pathogen exposure.
+Why we can't take it: Used needles, syringes, lancets, and other medical-waste sharps require specialized disposal to prevent bloodborne pathogen exposure.
+Drug paraphernalia — used pipes, needles, contaminated items — falls into the same category.
+Both require a licensed biohazard remediation contractor.

 Where It Should Go